Barry L. Beisner: Biography

-Following studies at the Church Divinity School of the Pacific (M.Div.) and the General Theological Seminary (S.T.M.), Beisner was ordained to the diaconate on June 24, 1978, and to the priesthood on May 19, 1979.
-He was consecrated on September 30, 2006.
+On May 6, 2006 he was elected Coadjutor Bishop of Northern California and was consecrated on September 30, 2006.
+He succeeded as diocesan bishop on January 1, 2007.
 He announced his retirement at the diocesan convention of the Episcopal Diocese of Northern California on in November 2017.
 He was succeeded by the Rt.
 Rev. Megan M. Traquair upon her consecration on June 29, 2019.